 There are "stovetops" in designated spots.
 Any player standing next to one gets extra turns every six minutes.
 There is usually a lot of fighting over who controls the stove, unless players band together and declare a "Peace Stove-pipe" A rare occurrence where humans and zombies sit in a circle and sing songs around the fire.
 Everyone soaks up the extra turns as long as no rogue player breaks the peace treaty with a grenade.

-At random (about three times a day on average) all players who are anywhere except the Outskirts or Cemetery will instantly gain a few extra "bravery turns" up to the maximum.
-These do not count as ticks.
+At random (about ten times a day on average) all players who are anywhere except the Outskirts or Cemetery will instantly gain a few extra "bravery turns" up to the maximum.

 Players have the option of donating money to support the game.
 All donators receive items that can be used whenever they want to gain a few extra turns.

 - How do I get out of the Newbie Arena?

 - How do I get out of the Proving Grounds?

 Kill three more players.

 - What is the difference between "players" and "monsters"?

 Monsters are NPCs, they are controlled by the game and are a good way to build up experience.
 Some monsters drop weapons, gold or other goodies.